fpc/FPCBuild/install/doc/readme.txt

 Please also read the platform specific README file, if it exists.

 This package contains an advanced freeware 32-bit/64-bit pascal compiler for several platforms.
 The language and the runtime library are almost compatible with Turbo Pascal 7.0 and recent Delphi releases.
 There is also partial support for the Macintosh pascal dialect.

-Free Pascal 2.0.4 is currently available for the following platforms:
+Free Pascal 2.1.2 is currently available for the following platforms:
 - Linux-i386
 - Linux-x86_64 (amd64)
+- Linux-arm
+- Linux-powerpc
+- Linux-sparc
-- Linux-arm (cross compiling environment for Linux-i386)
+- Linux-arm
-- Win32 (Win95/98/Me/XP/2000 and WinNT)
+- Win32-i386 (Win95/98/Me/XP/2000/Vista and WinNT)
+- Win64-x86_64 (XP/Vista)
+- Wince-arm (cross compiled from win32-i386)
 - OS/2-i386 (OS/2 Warp v3.0, 4.0, WarpServer for e-Business and eComStation)
 - FreeBSD-i386
 - Mac OS X/Darwin for PowerPC
-- Linux-powerpc

-The following platforms might be provided later:
-- Mac OS (classic) for PowerPC
+- Mac OS X/i386
+- go32v2-i386
 - Netware-i386
 - NetwLibc-i386 (LibC is preferred API under newer Netware versions)
-- Linux-sparc

 There are other platforms which are more or less working, but there is currently no maintainer for them and thus we cannot provide adequate support.
-DOS (i386) using the GO32v2 DOS extender is one such example, other examples would include other BSD variants, etc., and it's at least partly relevant for platforms marked as possibly provided later in the list above.
-If you want to change this situation and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.
+Like other BSD variants, etc. If you want to change this and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.

 ****************************************************************************